gradle/gradle/design-docs/features/composite-build/tooling-api/capture-output.md

 This allows a user to capture standard output or standard error with their own OutputStream.

-This also allows a user to disable colorized output.
+This also allows a user to enable/disable colorized output.

 ### API